adiacla/documentation/content/administration/install.rst

 <https://www.odoo.com/pricing-plan>`_ starts from one app free.

 .. tip::
-   :doc:`Switch from Community to Enterprise <../maintain/enterprise>` at any time (except for source install).
+   :doc:`Switch from Community to Enterprise <maintain/enterprise>` at any time (except for the source install).

 .. toctree::